phauer/bulk-url-checker/README.md

 # Bulk-URL-Checker

-Checks a given bulk of URL from a csv file for:
+Checks a given bulk of URLs from a csv file for:

 - Status code
 - Redirect target